From the Student-Family Handbook

 The emergency plan is designed to provide a framework for the actions to be taken by school staff for protecting students, faculty/staff and school facilities from a wide range of emergency and disaster situations that may occur.
 A copy of the emergency plan is held with the Emergency Plan Coordinator.
 Emergency drills are held regularly each semester and are usually unannounced.
-The first MP day of every school year is used to review all drill types.
+All drill types are reviewed with students and staff at the beginning of each semester.
+Subsequent emergency drills are held during each semester and are usually unannounced.

 All students, and all school personnel, are required to familiarize themselves with these procedures and to be prepared to immediately follow them.
 The school’s emergency preparedness plan includes provision for emergency food and shelter for all students and staff for three days.